microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ## Execution

-This section provides instructions on how to execute a template either locally or on Azure, based on the configuration specified in the `config.py` file within the `llmops` folder.
+This section provides instructions on how to execute template either locally or on Azure, based on the configuration specified in the `config.py` file within the `llmops` folder.

 ### config.py